 The Best No-Prep Fitted Cloth Diaper for Overnight.

-Sadly, Bummis diapers changed hands a few years ago, and while you could still get their dimple diaper in a few places, they seem to be sold out everywhere now.
+Sadly, Bummis diapers changed hands a few years ago, and while you could still get their dimple diaper used, they’re sold out in stores everywhere now.

-If you can grab one used, grab it!
+If you can grab one used, grab it because they are the best night time nappies!
 But otherwise, I’m just waiting for another cloth diaper maker to make another zorb fitted diaper because they are definitely one of the best overnight diapers!

 The first cloth diaper that got me through the night with my daughter was a zorb fitted diaper.
 These diapers were common a few years ago, and often labeled “dimple” diapers because of the dimples in later generations of zorb fabric (you can read more about zorb fabric here).
 Because of changed product lines, and sold businesses, today it’s tough to find a dimple diaper, and the ones you can find are on the pricey side.
 With that said, they work!
 If you have a heavy wetter and need a diaper solution right now, without the prep that hemp involves, and with a softer fabric, zorb is a stellar option.
 Bummis is the dimple diaper you can still find in some shops and on Amazon, and I know from experience that it’s a solid choice.
 The Bummis dimple diaper comes with a two-sided booster.
 One side of the booster has a stay dry polyester fabric on the outside, and the other side has organic cotton, so you can choose what’s next to baby’s skin.
 You can check out the Bummis Dimple cloth diaper on Amazon here.